Rescuing double robustness: safe estimation under complete misspecification: Introduction

 \subsection{Roadmap}

 The remainder of this paper is organized as follows.
 First, in Section \ref{sec:dr} we introduce our setup and notation, and then we analyze the behavior of standard doubly robust estimators, formally characterizing the \textit{double fragility} phenomenon that arises under complete nuisance model misspecification.
 Then, in Section \ref{sec:acc} we introduce our proposed solution, \ACC, an estimator that uses \textit{adaptive correction clipping} as a safeguard against this fragility.
-Here, we prove the consistency of our estimator and detail a parametric bootstrap procedure for constructing valid confidence intervals when nuisance models are well-specified.
+Here, we prove consistency, semiparametric efficiency, and safety of our estimator.
 In Section \ref{sec:sim} we provide empirical validation through an extensive simulation study, and in Section \ref{sec:app} we demonstrate the practical utility of our method with an application to the analysis of peptide abundance data in an Alzheimer's study.
 Section \ref{sec:end} contains some concluding remarks.
 Additional theoretical results and simulation details are provided in the Supplementary Material.
 All code for reproducing our analysis is available at \url{https://github.com/testalorenzo/DoubleFragility}.